Are we smart enough to know how smart animals are?

-The SeaDoc Society will host a free talk at the SeaView Theatre on Monday, October 1st with acclaimed scientist and New York Times bestselling author Frans de Waal.
-The event starts at 7 p.m. and will include a meet-and-greet and book signing.
+Animals like killer whales, harbor seals, crows, and ravens - long-lived species that we all consider to be intelligent, surround us.
+But can we say scientifically how smart these animals are?
+The SeaDoc Society, with support from the Carper Foundation, will host a free talk at the SeaView Theatre on Monday, October 1st with acclaimed scientist and New York Times bestselling author Frans de Waal.
+Doors will open at 6:30 p.m. with books available for signing and purchase thanks to Darvill's Bookstore.
+The event starts at 7 p.m.

 De Waal’s 2016 book, Are We Smart Enough to Know How Smart Animals Are?, explores the oddities and complexities of animal cognition—in crows, dolphins, parrots, sheep, wasps, bats, chimpanzees, and bonobos—to reveal how smart animals really are, and how we’ve underestimated their abilities for too long.